 Emilio Sanz obtained his degree (1981) and PhD (1983) in Medicine in the University of La Laguna and currently is professor in Clinical Pharmacology at the Medical School, responsible for the subjects of clinical pharmacology and prescribing.
 He has been the Dean of the medical school (2007-20015), when a major change in the educational curriculum was performed.
 Currently is the Head of the Department of Pharmacology and Physical Medicine at the School of Health Sciences.
 He is also a consultant physician at the Clinical Pharmacology Service at the University Hospital of the Canary Islands, dealing with TDM and clinical consultations, as well as chair of the Ethics Committee for Clinical Research of the University Hospital of La Candelaria, in Tenerife.
 Prof. Sanz is also the Director of the Interuniversity Master Programme in Bioethics and Biolaw.
 He has been involved in educational projects since the early 90’s and has published several papers in educational matters for teaching of prescribing.
 In July 2019 he was awarded with the “Lifetime achievement in Clinical Pharmacology Education” prize of the European Association for Clinical Pharmacology and Therapeutics.

 Jelle Tichelaar is Assistant Professor and Education Coordinator of the section Pharmacotherapy, Department Internal Medicine at the VU University Medical Center in Amsterdam.
-Within the Education subcommittee of the EACPT he is the professional secretary and chairman of the working group Research on Education.
-He is also board member of the education subcommittee of both the Dutch Society of Clinical pharmacology and Bio pharmacy (NVKF&B) and the International Union of Basic and Clinical Pharmacology (IUPHAR).
+Within the Education working group of the EACPT he is the professional secretary and chairman of the working group Research on Education.
+He is also board member of the education working group of both the Dutch Society of Clinical pharmacology and Bio pharmacy (NVKF&B) and the International Union of Basic and Clinical Pharmacology (IUPHAR).

 He received the “Outstanding Early Educator Award” in the category Clinical pharmacology at the 17th IUPHAR World congress of basic and clinical pharmacology held in 2014 in Cape Town South Africa.